- 1/8 DIN Digital Panel Meter with NEMA 4X, IP65 Front

 Precision Digital offers a wide variety of NEMA 4 and NEMA 4X enclosures that can be equipped with MOD-LH Light / Horn and Reset Button.
 When MOD-LH is ordered, the accompanying enclosure on the order comes with the holes pre-drilled for the Light / Horn and the Reset Button and the user performs the mounting and wiring.
 Meter and enclosure are sold separately.
 The Light / Horn and the Reset Button can also be ordered as separate items and the user performs all hole-drilling, mounting and wiring as desired.
 The light and horn can be controlled independently of each other via separate relays on the ProVu meter; and since the meter's relays can be reset in a variety of ways, there are several ways the Light / Horn option can operate.
 For instance, the horn can be programmed to silence at any time via the Reset Button or F3 front panel button on the ProVu, and light to reset automatically when the alarm clears as the following table illustrates:

 |3||User Device||As user desires|

 1. Light can be wired to flash or stay steady on

-Note: The Light / Horn accessory is powered from the 200 mA transmitter power supply, so when this is installed, the meter’s transmitter power is downgraded from 200 mA.
-See Transmitter Power Supply specification on MOD-LH manual for details.
+Note: The Light / Horn accessory is powered from the 200 mA transmitter power supply; so when it is installed, there is less power available for the transmitter.
+See Transmitter Power Supply specification in MOD-LH manual for details.